 Pay-per-use pricing for services

-Scale to zero is attractive for economic reasons since you're charged for the CPU and memory allocated to a container instance with a granularity of 100ms.
+Scale to zero is attractive for economic reasons since you're charged for the CPU and memory allocated to an instance with a granularity of 100ms.
 If you don't configure minimum instances, you're not charged if your service is not used.

 There are two pricing models you can enable:

-- If a container instance is not processing requests, the CPU is not allocated and you're not charged.
+- If an instance is not processing requests, the CPU is not allocated and you're not charged.
 Additionally, you pay a per-request fee.

-- You're charged for the entire lifetime of a container instance and the CPU is always allocated.
+- You're charged for the entire lifetime of an instance and the CPU is always allocated.
 There's no per-request fee.

 A disposable container filesystem

-To receive a warning when Cloud Run is about to shut down a container instance, your application can trap the SIGTERM signal.
+To receive a warning when Cloud Run is about to shut down an instance, your application can trap the SIGTERM signal.
 This enables your code to flush local buffers and persist local data to an external data store.